 It happens to the best of us.
 A hole gets torn in the bag.
 The tie breaks loose.
 Or, someone dumps some trash in the can that isn’t even in a bag! *gasp*

-So, the once sparkling clean garbage can gets scum, grime, and sticky gook stuck to the sides which somehow creates a stench that is almost unbearable.
+Scum, grime, and sticky gook accumulates on the once sparkling clean garbage can which somehow creates a stench that is almost unbearable.

 But, have no fear!
 There is something you can do about it!
 And it’s actually pretty easy!